1-800-BOATLAW

-When a California charter boat began taking on water after hitting a rock, the 14 passengers and crew members were told to abandon ship.
+When a California charter boat began taking on water after hitting a rock, 14 passengers and crew members were told to abandon ship.
 Thanks to a nearby vessel, the Sea Biscuit, everyone on board was rescued and, later, taken ashore to safety by Coast Guard rescue crews.

 This story is a good reminder to always be willing to help out a vessel in need, because you never know when you might be the one in danger.
 The Sea Biscuit performed a very noble deed indeed and, in the end, all lives were saved.